 “Don’t be impatient.
 Wait for the Lord, and He will come and save you!
 Be brave, stout-hearted and courageous.
-Yes, wait and He will help you.
-(Ps.
-27:14)
+Yes, wait and He will help you.”
+(Psalm 27:14)

-All I need to do now is wait on the Lord and trust.
-Not waiting inactively, but waiting in prayer, and He will open my eyes to see Him at work.
-The time to TRUST and PRAY is now, more than ever and then and while we wait, our strength will lie in quietness and confidence in our Lord Jesus.
+All I need to do now is to wait on the Lord and trust.
+Not wait inactively, but in prayer, and He will open my eyes to see Him at work.
+The time to PRAY and TRUST is now, more than ever, and then, while we wait, our strength will lie in quietness and confidence in our Lord Jesus.

-On a personal note – thank you for your replies and emails.
-It is much appreciated and a great encouragement to continue walking the road less travelled.
+On a personal note – thank you for your responses and emails.
+These are much appreciated and a great encouragement to continue walking the road less travelled.